-Temporary Preventative Health & Safety Trainer
+Preventative Health & Safety Trainer

 The Preventative Health and Safety Trainer is responsible for scheduling, coordinating and conducting health and safety trainings for childhood educators.
 The Trainer will work independently and be responsible for conducting trainings, implementing approved curriculum, developing appropriate training materials, building customer relationships and coordinating all components of trainings.